ChristophP/elm-i18next/README.md

 ## Contributing

-If you want to contribute PRs are highly welcome.
-If you need a feature please open an issue or catch me in the elm slack channel.
+If you want to contribute, PRs are highly welcome.
+If you need a feature or want to share ideas, please open an issue or catch me in the elm slack channel.